Matyiko/ImageClassification/README.md

 ## Functions of the files in the repository:
 - **build/Dockerfile** : Describes the process of the containerization of the solution.
 - **build/requirements.txt** : Contains the installed requirements of the project with fixed version numbers.
-- **build/resnet.ipynb** : Contains the implementation and evaluation of a `pretrained` and a `not pretrained` resnet model.
+- **build/resnet.ipynb** : Contains the implementation and evaluation of a `PreTrained` and a `Mot PreTrained` resnet model.
 It also contains a small `Gradio` implementation that shows the difference between the two model.
 We can upload any `Image` we would like to test the two different models with.

 ## Related works:
 - [CIFAR Dataset](https://www.cs.toronto.edu/~kriz/cifar.html)